cloudControl/documentation/Add-on Documentation/Data Processing/QuotaGuardStatic.md

 If you repeatedly exceed your limits without upgrading then hard limits may be placed on your account but this is a very last resort.

 ####I’ve forgotten what my Static IPs are!
-Both IPs are shown on your QuotaGuard Static Dashboard which you can access by logging in to your CloudControl console and clicking on the QuotaGuard Static add-on from within one of your deployments.
+Both IPs are shown on your QuotaGuard Static Dashboard which you can access by logging in to your cloudControl console and clicking on the QuotaGuard Static add-on from within one of your deployments.

 ####Why have you given me two Static IP addresses?
 We believe all apps should be built for scalability and high availability.
 Our commitment to this means we only provide load balanced, high availability services.
 Load balancing our nodes allows one node to fail or be brought down for maintenance with no impact to your application.
 Each IP you are given represents one proxy node that is running behind a load balancer.